-Their hotels have successfully paved the way for passionate wine lovers to get an unparalleled ‘feel’ of the daily life of a winemaker: providing world-class service, food, amenities and accommodation in locations as diverse as Champagne, Rioja, and Tuscany.
-Staying in the middle of a historic vineyard, tasting recent vintages and being given a tour of the cellar by the winemaker is a very special experience indeed.
+Their hotels have successfully paved the way for passionate wine lovers to get an unparalleled ‘feel’ of the daily life of a winemaker: providing world-class service, food, amenities, and accommodation in locations as diverse as Champagne, Rioja, and Tuscany.
+Staying in the middle of a historic vineyard, tasting recent vintages, and being given a tour of the cellar by the winemaker is an exceptional experience indeed.
 And with an increasing number of people finding that they want more authentic wine experiences, their importance is clear.
-Today, the only dilemma is where to start – so, in order to help the time-strapped discerning traveler, we’ve selected our top choices for a glamorous wine vacation below;
+Today, the only dilemma is where to start – so, to help the time-strapped discerning traveler, we’ve selected our top choices for a glamorous wine vacation below;

 Hotel Marques de Riscal

 address: 1 Calle Torrea, Elciego, La Rioja, Spain